Cassius Winston: Bayern Munich (2022–2023)

 On July 28, 2022, Winston signed with German club Bayern Munich.

 Tofaş (2023–2024)

 On July 18, 2023, he signed with Tofaş of Basketbol Süper Ligi (BSL).

-Pallacanestro Reggiana (2024–present)
+Pallacanestro Reggiana (2024–2025)

 On July 19, 2024, Winston signed two-year deal with Pallacanestro Reggiana of the Italian Lega Basket Serie A (LBA).

+Rytas Vilnius (2026–present)

+On August 9, 2026, Winston signed with Rytas Vilnius of the Lithuanian Basketball League (LKL) and the Basketball Champions League (BCL).